• Skip to main content

 Rafting down the Pembina River.

 Have a Pembina River rafting adventure one hour west of Edmonton this summer.
-Bring your partner or family members for a spectacular day on the water.
-It’s a perfect calm river to dunk your feet in when you get hot, or even better to go swimming and cool off your entire body.
-Some parts of the river are deep and slow down enough to jump from your raft – or if you prefer, paddle to the side of the river to go swimming from the edge.
-Swimmers might need to go in between rafting groups, as there could be many out on a gorgeous day.
+Bring your partner for a spectacular day on the water.
+It’s a perfect calm river to dunk your feet in when you get hot, or even better, to go swimming and cool off your body.
+Some parts of the river are deep and slow down enough to jump from your raft – or if you prefer, paddle to the side of the river to swim from the edge.
+Swimmers might need to go between rafting groups, as many could be out on a gorgeous day.

-The dry waterproof clear bag is wonderful for keeping everything dry, including a carrot apple loaf snack already pre-cut and ready to eat.
-I’m wearing a life jacket (typically they come in bright colours such as orange, yellow and red and come with a whistle) in this picture.
-In subsequent adventures, I’ve chosen a PFD as a more comfortable option.
-Pembina River rafting is a fantastic way to spend the day with your loved ones.
+A waterproof bag is wonderful for keeping everything dry, including a carrot apple loaf snack that is already pre-cut and ready to eat.
+Pembina River rafting is a fantastic way to spend the day with your loved one.

 Table of Contents